littlecraft/littlecraft.github.io/_drafts/amplifier.md

 1. The presence of the USB port means that it's powered by 5v.
 1. The presence of a 3.5mm headphone jack means that the audio is easy to intercept.

 This device isn't actually a USB audio adapter.
-It provides audio through a 3.5mm headphone jack, and only uses the USB for 5v power.
+It provides audio through a 3.5mm headphone jack, and only uses the USB connector for 5v power.
 It's pretty ideal for integrating into an amplifier project.

-To prepare the adapter for integration, first remove the plastic enclosure by placing it in a vice, along its seam, and gently applying compression until the two halves popped apart.
+To prepare the adapter for integration, first remove the plastic enclosure by placing it in a vice, along its seam, and gently applying compression until the two halves pop apart.
 Bingo.
-Then, to more provide a more perminant integration point, depopulate the USB male connector, and solder on a 4x1 male pin header.
+Then, to provide a more permanent integration point, depopulate the USB male connector, and solder on a 4x1 male pin header.
 That will provide power and grounds to the two outer pins, leaving the two inner pins unused.

 {% include image_full.html imageurl="/images/posts/amp/Bluetooth-after.jpg" title="Bluetooth adapter after" caption="Bluetooth adapter after depopulating the USB connector, and adding a male pin header, and white wire to the indicator LED" %}

 This particular adapter has an indicator LED, which blinks at different patterns according to whether or not something is paired to it.
-I chose to depopulate the LED as well, and run the its signal (which is connected to directly to SoC via a 1k resistor), out to one of the unused pins of the male pin header.
-My goal for that is to incorporate the blinking into the front panel of the amplifier.
+I chose to depopulate the LED as well, and run its signal (which is connected directly to the SoC via a 1K resistor), out to one of the unused pins of the male pin header.
+My goal for that is to incorporate the blinking pattern into the front panel of the amplifier somehow.

 {% include image_full.html imageurl="/images/posts/amp/Bluetooth-after-2.jpg" title="Bluetooth adapter after" caption="Bluetooth adapter after depopulating the USB connector, and adding a male pin headers" %}